prodigeni/stamplay-hackernews/README.md

 * Search Posts

 Best of all, it has no server code it has barely some Javascript line.
 Prepare to be amazed.

-The steps below are tailored for Mac environments :

-Linux should mostly work the same.

-This project is built on the Stamplay platform, with few lines of jQuery to show how to build your own clone of hacker news in tenth of minutes.

-You can test it anytime simply creating a new project on Stamplay and uploading all the frontend assets with our client or our browser based code editor.

 -----------------------
 # Anatomy